 ThriftyFun is one of the longest running frugal living communities on the Internet.
 These are archives of older discussions.

 I have a relatively new Teflon coated baking pan.
 Hard as I try, I can't completely clean off the slight residue left by the cooked food.
-I'm afraid to use any abrasive cleanser that would scratch the coating.
 How should I get the residue off?